davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-13-kona-diaries-2015-day-18-easy-like-sunday-morning.md

 We sat down and watched interviews with Ironman World Champion Daniela Ryf, Rachel Joyce (2nd female), Michelle Vesterby (4th female), Heather Jackson (5th female).

 Listening to the pros post race talking about how their day went was really interesting.
-Pre-race the interviews are good and you normally always hear things along the lines of 'I'm in the best shape I've been all year' etc. but that's often justfighting talk.
+Pre-race the interviews are good and you normally always hear things along the lines of 'I'm in the best shape I've been all year' etc. but that's often just fighting talk.
 Post race there's nothing to prove as it was all decided out on the race course the day before.

 ![20151011-0651167](/images/2015/20151011-0651167.jpg)